 I’ve worked with young people and children, from assessments for unborn babies, to young children and teenagers.
 I’ve worked with issues such as domestic violence, drug and alcohol abuse, mental health and disabilities, forced marriage, neglect and poor home conditions to name a few.
 My work has been city wide and has involved me working with foster carers and agencies, doctors, police officers, solicitors, schools and adult social workers.

-What I enjoy most about the programme is the teaching we receive.
-I’ve really enjoyed learning about systemic family therapy and motivational interviewing and how to use both in my practice.
-What I enjoy most about being a social worker – is the growth that I see and experience.
-I see growth in individuals and in families and I see growth in myself.
+What I enjoyed most about the programme was the teaching we received.
+I really enjoyed learning about systemic family therapy and motivational interviewing and how to use both in my practice.
+As a social worker, I see growth in individuals and in families and I see growth in myself.
 Constantly learning is really important to me and I feel myself learning something every day, about myself, about systems, about procedures, about communities and families.

 I’m naturally quite a caring person and I find it easy to empathise.
 I’ve found this really useful when listening to families, making sure they feel heard and letting them decide their own narrative, too.
 I’m also quite an introvert, and thought the “social” part of social work would be tiring.
 However, I’ve found that I have my own style when interacting with families and like to take in what they say before saying my bit.
 I’ve found they appreciate being given the chance to say everything they want to say, especially when they’re going through a process that’s intrusive and difficult.